 Equal Sign Named 2013 “Symbol of the Year”

-January 6, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+January 6, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 Recently the Stanford University Symbolic Systems Program tapped the equal sign, which went viral with HRC’s Red for Marriage Equality Campaign, as the “Symbol of the Year,” for its ubiquitous role in 2013.